gamemgh/gamemgh.github.io/Web/content/docs/translation.md

 weight = 20
 +++
 # %title%
 To translate, download the English file (en).
 For the most update English version we recommend [downloading from this link](https://github.com/gamemgh/langs/releases/download/lang/en.json) or you can also use the language downloader in the game.
+You can also use an icon called "Check for fallback language updates" in the main menu.

 Once the English language is in place – that is – in the lang folder, open the game and click the icon called "Language Manager".